 Inadequate or unsupportive footwear

-Pain increases gradually, gets worse with activity and eases with rest.
+- Pain increases gradually get worse with activity and ease with rest.

 The patient may have a painful limp, so the peroneal tendons need to be rested from weight-bearing activities.